CodebyJet/ga-project-1/README.md

 JUst planning on excalidraw

 Most of the second day was just trying to make the alien move right, then down, then left and down - repeat

+second day

+movement of the aliens was difficult player movement done

+third day
+shooting the aliens complete
+added smoke effects on a timer registered the alien deaths and increased the score did some rough css styling